WHAT is functional medicine ?

 Functional medicine asks the question: “Why are you ill?”
 It sets out to find the root cause(s) of your illness or symptoms.
 Quite often, there is more than one, but if you know what you are dealing with, you can address them one by one.
 This would correspond to finding the leaking pipe or the hole in the roof – or both – and fix it, to remain with the comparison above, thus eliminating the damp spot for good.

-To get to the bottom of your health issues, functional medicine practitioners like me spend time listening to you, gathering your medical history, perhaps run some functional tests.
+To get to the bottom of your health issues, Nutritional therapist applying a functional medicine model like me spend time listening to you, gathering your medical history, perhaps run some functional tests.
 This information, helps me identify the root cause(s) of the illness, including triggers such as inadequate nutrition, stress, toxins, allergens, genetics and your microbiota (the bacteria living in and on your body).

 Once I have found the triggers, I can design a health plan for you.
 Your plan will address many aspects of your life, from physical needs, including nutrition, exercise and sleep, to mental, emotional and environmental stressors.
 The basis of functional medicine is the use of food as a first-line therapy, based on the most recent scientific research.
 The right nutrition, combined with lifestyle and behavioural interventions, helps you take charge of your health.

 Could I sign up for a single session instead of a programme?

 I no longer offer individual sessions because it would not be fair to my clients.
 When my clients contact me, they often tell me that they have been battling with digestive problems, fatigue, anxiety, sleeplessness, or hormonal balances for quite some time, sometimes years.